phetsims/vector-addition/doc/model.md

 * the x component of all vectors is zero
 * the sum is d&#8407; + e&#8407; + f&#8407; = s&#8407;

-Selection of the scene is controlled by the radio buttons at the lower-right of the screen.

 To manipulate vectors:

 * Add/remove vectors by dragging them between the toolbox and the graph.